Pickle Soup (Zupa Ogórkowa)

 Directions:

-1. Pour water, chicken or vegetable stock (or some combination of either) in large pot on medium-high heat and add 2 bay leaves.
+1. Pour water or vegetable stock (or some combination of either) in large pot on medium-high heat and add 2 bay leaves.

 2. Cube potatoes into bite size pieces and add to the pot.

-6. Coarsely pulse or grate pickles and add to pot.
+5. Coarsely grate pickles and add to pot.
 Add pickle brine.
-Reduce heat to medium, cook for another 15 minutes.
+Reduce heat to low and cook for another 15 minutes.

-7. Melt 2 tablespoons of butter in a separate pan over medium heat.
-Slowly add 3 tablespoons of flour to the butter, stirring constantly.
-Within 2 to 4 minutes the roux will thicken and turn golden brown.
+6. Melt 2 tablespoons of butter or oil in a separate pan over medium heat.
+Slowly add 3 tablespoons of flour to the butter/oil, stirring constantly.
+In 2-3 minutes the roux will thicken and turn golden brown.
 Once it has darkened slightly, add a few tablespoons of the soup liquid to the pan and stir.
 Then add that mixture to the soup pot.
-Cook for another 10 minutes.
+Cook for another 5 minutes.

-8. Optional: add dumplings and/or shredded chicken.
-To make dumplings, mix flour, water, salt, baking powder and onion powder together in a bowl.
+7. Optional: To make dumplings, mix flour, water, salt, baking powder and onion powder together in a bowl.
 Then, drop ~1 tsp. of dough at a time directly into the soup.
 The dumplings will need approximately 8 minutes.

 Serve with sour cream and enjoy!